Autarky-Power/oraklE_R/README.md

 - `midterm_demand_and_weather_data$temperature_data`

 The mid-term seasonality can then be modelled using the *midterm_demand_and_weather_data$demand* data frame.
 Similar to the long-term trend models, the medium-term component is modelled using different regression techniques.
 The relationship between electricity demand and temperature is non-linear (cite), the library implements two different options to account for this non-linearity:

 1.)
-If *method = "temperature transformation"* the daily temperature values are transformed to heating and cooling degree days (HD and CD)
+If *method = "temperature transformation"*

+The daily temperature values are transformed to heating and cooling degree days (HD and CD):

 $$HD = \max \lbrace T_{\text{Ref}} - T, 0 \rbrace \quad CD = \max \lbrace T - T_{\text{Ref}}, 0 \rbrace$$

+where $T_{\text{Ref}}$ is the reference temperature (usually 18 °C for Central European countries).
+The reference temperature can be set with the *Tref* option.
+Squared, cubed and up to two-day lagged values of the calculated heating and cooling degree day values, and the original daily temperatures are also included as covariates.

 ```r
 midterm_predictions = mid_term_lm(midterm_demand_and_weather_data$demand, Tref = 18, method = "temperature transformation")